privacybydesign/irma-documentation/website/versioned_docs/version-v0.5.0/irmajs.md

 original_id: irmajs
 ---

+> This concerns documentation of a deprecated library.
+Please use [`irma-frontend`](irma-frontend.md) instead.
+If you are looking for a library to manage your `irma server` using Node.js, you can use the JavaScript packages from [`irma-backend`](irma-backend.md).

 `irmajs` is a Javascript client of the RESTful JSON API offered by the [`irma server`](https://github.com/privacybydesign/irmago/tree/master/irma).
 It  allows you to use the `irma server` to:

  * Verify IRMA attributes.
 You specify which attributes, the library handles the user interaction and the communication with the `irma server` and the [IRMA app](irma-app.md)).